 - 1 cup frozen corn, thawed and drained

 - 1 teaspoon ground cumin

 - Preheat oven to 375°F. Prep a 9×13 pan by spreading ½ cup enchilada sauce across the bottom of the dish.

 - Heat a large skillet over medium-high heat.
 Add diced mushrooms and cook for 4-5 minutes with a pinch of salt, as the water evaporates.
 Add oil to heat.
 Then, add diced onion, bell peppers, and jalapeno.
-Saute for 2-3 minutes.8 ounces white or baby bella mushrooms, 1 teaspoon neutral oil, 1 cup yellow onion, 1 red bell pepper, 1-2 Tablespoons Jalapeno (ribs and seeds removed)
+Saute for 2-3 minutes.8 ounces baby bella mushrooms, 1 teaspoon neutral oil, 1 cup yellow onion, 1 red bell pepper, 1-2 Tablespoons Jalapeno (ribs and seeds removed)

 - Add garlic, diced green chiles, beans, thawed corn, and seasoning.
 Cook for 2-3 minutes.
-Remove from heat, and stir in 1 cup enchilada sauce.2 garlic cloves, 4 ounces diced green chiles, 15 ounces canned black beans, 1 cup frozen corn, 1 teaspoon cumin, 1 teaspoon chili powder
+Remove from heat, and stir in 1 cup enchilada sauce.2 garlic cloves, 4 ounces diced green chiles, 15 ounces canned black beans, 1 cup frozen corn, 1 teaspoon ground cumin, 1 teaspoon chili powder

 - Layer corn tortillas across the bottom of the prepared baking dish.
 Spread approximately 2 cup of veggie filling across the tortillas.
 Sprinkle a layer of cheese across the top.
 Lay another layer of tortillas, filling, then cheese.
 On the third layer, pour the remaining enchilada sauce on top of the veggies, then top with cheese.15 corn tortillas, 2 ½ cups shredded cheese*

 - Bake for 20-25 minutes until the cheese is melty and bubbly.
 Let the casserole rest for 5-10 minutes, then slice into it like lasagna.